What is IRS Notice CP2000?

 Part of the tax debt relief progress is the negotiating with the IRS to remove penalties.
 Penalty abatement applies to the IRS CP2000, as well as other tax matters.

-Often the IRS will agree to remove penalties if the taxpayer has a clean record over the past three years.
+Often the IRS will agree to remove the additional penalties upon request, provided that the taxpayer has a clean record over the past three years.
 This means that all returns were filed and there were no other penalties.

 Typically, married couples file joint tax returns.
 This is done because of the lower tax rates associated with married filing jointly (MFJ), as compared to married filing separately (MFS).
 See our article on The Significance of a Joint Tax Return for more detail.